-(Click on + for prices & bookings)
+(Click on + for prices and bookings)

-Tanzania surely comes closer to what people expect of Africa than any other country: the vast plains of the Serengeti National Park, the Ngorongoro Crater, and Africa’s highest mountain (Kilimanjaro) epitomize the continent.
+Tanzania surely comes closer to what people expect of Africa than any other country; the vast plains of the Serengeti National Park, the Ngorongoro Crater, and Africa’s highest mountain (Kilimanjaro) epitomize the continent.
 Our Tanzania birding tour allows one to see the wildebeest migration, the big cats, an abundance of birds (East Africa is the easiest place on the continent to amass a huge bird list very fast with hardly any effort), and then a suite of Tanzanian endemics that lurk in the Eastern Arc Mountains and on Pemba Island (a more idyllic version of Zanzibar).
 Tanzania has lots of endemics, is one of Africa’s greatest wildlife havens, and boasts varied, spectacular scenery.

 We start our Tanzanian birding safari in the famous (for wildlife) northern parts of the country near the Kenyan border.
 After arriving at Kilimanjaro International Airport we head for Arusha on a journey that (weather-permitting) will give us good views of Africa’s highest mountain.
-We spend a good amount of time in the great parks such as the Serengeti and Ngorongoro, finding not only the great herds and accompanying predators, but also localized lovebird species, Grey-crested Helmetshrike and other Kenya/Tanzania endemics, along with birds like Rufous-tailed Weaver that inexplicably don’t cross into similar habitat on the Kenyan side.
+We spend a good amount of time in the great parks such as the Serengeti and the Ngorongoro, Crater, finding not only the great herds and accompanying predators, but also localized lovebird species, Grey-crested Helmetshrike and other Kenya/Tanzania endemics, along with birds like Rufous-tailed Weaver that inexplicably don’t cross into similar habitat on the Kenyan side.
 Birdlife absolutely abounds, and we also find a lot of more widespread African species.
-We then head southeastwards from mountain range to mountain range, looking for Afromontane forest endemics (many of them restricted to Tanzania).
+We then head southeastward from mountain range to mountain range, looking for Afromontane forest endemics (many of them restricted to Tanzania).

 Itinerary (19 days/18 nights)

 Day 1.
-Arrival at Kilimanjaro International Airport, the lark plains and Arusha
+Arrival at Kilimanjaro International Airport, the Lark Plains, and Arusha

 This is an exciting day as we arrive in northern Tanzania, weather-permitting with views from the plane of Mount Kilimanjaro rising out of the vast African plain below us.
 We’ll stop for photos of Africa’s highest mountain as we head for our site for the Critically Endangered Beesley’s Lark (less than 200 remaining).
 This is also an excellent place for other larks, Yellow-throated Sandgrouse,Chestnut-bellied Sandgrouse, pretty wheatears, shrikes, and many others.
 Many of the Serengeti-type birds can also be found here in the grassland and whistling-thorn habitat.
 Red-throated Tit is possible, as are some fine barbet species.
 We also hope to see our first mousebirds in the form of White-headed Mousebird.
 Colonially-nesting Grey-capped Social Weaver is always a delight, and we may see (and hear the loud call of) Nubian Woodpecker.
-After birding this area we eventually head to Arusha for the night (depending on flight arrival times, sometimes we bird the lark plains the next day).
+After birding this area we eventually head to Arusha for the night (depending on flight arrival times, sometimes we bird the Lark Plains the next day).

 Overnight: Korona House, Arusha